apiato/apiato/docs/_docs/components/requests.md

 ### **sanitizeData**

-Especially for `PATCH` requests, one would like to submit only the fields to be changed to the API in order to
+Especially for `PATCH` requests, if you like to submit only the fields, to be changed to the API in order to:

-a) minimize the traffic and
+a) minimize the traffic
-b) to partially update the respective resource.
+b) partially update the respective resource

-However, checking for the presence (or absence) of specific keys in the request typically results in huge `if` blocks, like so:
+Checking for the presence (or absence) of specific keys in the request typically results in huge `if` blocks, like so:

 ```php
 // ...
 if($request->has('data.name')) {